 This latest batch of data is from the 2021 J.D.
 Power and Associates hotel brand satisfaction survey in the USA.
 As the list of hotel chains seems to grow each year and it’s harder to keep track of them all, it’s good to see a survey that has the hotel brands ranked.

 People love ratings and satisfaction surveys, especially when it comes to services that are going to potentially cost them hundreds of dollars.
 It’s understandable that people want some kind of shortcut, even when choosing between economy hotel chains and economy motel brands that all seem very similar in what they offer.
 Plus we’ve all stayed at some terrible, dirty place that was a “name brand” but independently owned and poorly run.
+The “free breakfast” was undrinkable coffee, fake juice, and stale pastries wrapped in plastic.
 These are the kinds of places you see the host trying to fix on the TV show Hotel Impossible.

 There’s never a sure thing, so if you’re booking a cheap hotel, this is when you should invest 10 minutes to look at the online reviews.
 You can go to TripAdvisor of course, but also the hotel booking services themselves have been nagging customers to death to review the places they’ve stayed.
 Enough of them have done that now that you can often see right on the booking site which places are lousy.